AntonBaukin/embeddy/README.md

 + `Boot-Path` (defaults to 'boot') tells the path within the archive where the boot JAR libraries are placed.
-These are Log4J2, Commons Logging, SL4J API, Embeddy System module, and Knopflerfish OSGi Framework implementation library.
+These are Log4J2, Commons Logging, SL4J API, Embeddy System module, and Apache Felix OSGi Framework implementation library.

 + `Bundles-Path` (defaults to 'bundles') is the path of the archive